 Picture Books Are Short

-Except in rare circumstances, a picture book is going to be 32 pages long (if you want to find out why, check with my friends at Writers Rumpus).
-But with a title page, end notes, etc, you’re really limited to between 24-28 pages.
-Keep that in mind as you are writing and pacing your story.
-If you don’t get to your plot quickly and end quickly, you’re pretty much down to less than 10 spreads (20 pages) to work with for your story.
+Most picture books are 32 pages long (if you want to find out why, check with my friends at Writers Rumpus).
+But with a title page, endpapers, etc, you’re really limited to between 24-28 pages.
+Keep that in mind as you're writing and pacing your story.
+Even if you get to your plot quickly and end quickly, you’re pretty much down to less than 10 spreads (20 pages) to work with for your story.
 Seems like a small amount of real estate, right?
 Well …

 Current industry standards are that picture books should be no longer than 500 words.
 This may seem like a tiny number, especially when the first draft of your first manuscript is clocking in at a hefty 1248 words.
 But since I first heard this ‘500’ rule in the fall of 2011, it hasn’t changed to date.
 Whether you like it or not, you’ve got to stick to it.